Zen master: Tony Leung Chiu Wai says he yearns for a ‘simpler life’ as he gets older

 His role as a flamboyant conman and stock-market manipulator in The Goldfinger is a case in point.
 Inspired by the story of the Carrian Group, a Hong Kong conglomerate felled by corruption and fraud in the 1980s, the HK$350 million (S$59 million) movie reunites him with old friends: Infernal Affairs co-star Andy Lau and scriptwriter-director Felix Chong, who also co-wrote the film.

 The idea of working with them was a big draw.
-So was the opportunity to play an unscrupulous and flamboyant fraudster, one with a personality at polar opposites with his own.
+So was the opportunity to play an unscrupulous and flamboyant fraudster, with a personality at polar opposites with his own.

 “I wanted to play a villain.
 I’ve always played goody two shoes, so it’s very liberating to play someone who does not follow the rules,” he says, referring to his character Henry Ching, an engineer who became a billionaire through several elaborate corporate scams.

 “People like him don’t think they’re conmen; they just think they have a different way of doing business.
 It’s hard to imagine how one person could have conned so many people.
-Greed drives people to cheat and to be cheated,” says the veteran, who watched documentaries and read books and reports on corruption scandals and Ponzi schemes to prepare for the role.
+Greed drives people to cheat and to be cheated,” says the veteran actor, who watched documentaries and read books and reports on corruption scandals and Ponzi schemes to prepare for the role.
 “I knew nothing about shares, so I read a lot.”

 Getting into character took a while.